sez11a/liferay-docs/userGuide/en/chapters/17-advanced-portal-operation.markdown

 "And I lost access to a wiki," Dick says helpfully.

 "It was probably due to some site membership change.
-Let's take a look at the audit portlet in the control panel and see what happened."
+Let's take a look at the audit portlet in the Control Panel and see what happened."

 When in the course of human events it becomes necessary to see what users are doing on your portal, you'll find Liferay makes this easy.
 If you're a Liferay Enterprise Edition customer, you have access to two plugins--a hook and a portlet--that, in combination with some settings in `portal-ext.properties`, enable you to see all the activity that occurs in your portal.
 Using this, you can quickly find out what changes were made and by whom.
 If you've delegated permission granting to any group of people, this is an essential feature you're likely to use.